Paul Byron scores twice, Canadiens beat Oilers 4-1

 The Oilers almost added to their lead midway through the third, but Price made a huge save on a point-blank shot by Patrick Maroon.

 Byron picked the puck up in front and sent it under Talbot for his 17th of the season with 6:27 left in the third to tie it.
-Just over a minute later, Galchenyuk tipped a shot up high over Talbot for his 16th.
+Just over a minute later,

+Just over a minute later, a puck went in off of defender Oscar Klefbom's stick and was eventually credited to Pacioretty, after originally being given to Alex Galchenyuk.

 Notes: It was the second and final meeting of the season between the teams.
 Edmonton won 1-0 in a shootout Feb.
 5 in Montreal. ...
 Montreal forward Alexander Radulov returned after missing the three games with a lower-body injury.
 Center Tomas Plekanec remained out with an upper-body injury. ...
 Talbot made his NHL-high 61st start in the Edmonton net.